microsoft/semantic-kernel/README.md

 ## Learning how to use Semantic Kernel ⚡

-For a more hands-on overview, you can also check out the C# and Python Jupyter notebooks, starting from here:
+For a quick guide, you can check out the C# and Python Jupyter notebooks.
+These notebooks demonstrate how to use Semantic Kernel with code snippets that you can easily run inline.

 - [Getting Started with C# notebook](samples/notebooks/dotnet/00-getting-started.ipynb)
 - [Getting Started with Python notebook](samples/notebooks/python/00-getting-started.ipynb)